trueos/pcbsd/src-qt5/docs/controlpanel.rst

 PC-BSD Mixer Tray
 =================

-PC-BSD® includes a graphical utility for managing the sound card's mixer settings.
+TrueOS® includes a graphical utility for managing the sound card's mixer settings.
 Desktops that include a system tray should have a speaker icon in the system tray which can be used to access this utility.
 If this icon does not appear in the system tray, either double-click the "PC-BSD Mixer Tray" icon in Control Panel or type :command:`pc-mixer &` to add it.
 Alternately, to open this application without adding it to the system tray, type :command:`pc-mixer -notray`.